 Behind the apostles are two women.
 Note the differences in colour between the two: the one on the left looks kind of faded, while the one on the right has a soft pink complexion.
 Her robes are more colourful as well.
 This is probably the result of one of the restorations and has no specific meaning.
 Of course, that does not answer the question who these two women are.
 They were traditionally interpreted as Saint Pudentiana and her sister Praxedis, but even the church’s own website now rejects that interpretation.
-Since the women are (or seem to be) crowning the apostles Paulus (Paul) and Petrus (Peter) with wreaths, it is quite possible that they represent the Jewish and non-Jewish elements of Christianity.
+Since the women are (or seem to be) crowning the apostles Paulus (Paul) and Petrus (Peter) with wreaths, it is quite possible that they represent the Jewish and non-Jewish elements of Christianity (cf. Rome: Santa Sabina).
 Paul represents the Gentile element, for in Romans 11:13 he writes “For I speak to you Gentiles, inasmuch as I am the apostle of the Gentiles”, while Peter is the apostle of the Jews.

 Behind Christ is a large jewelled cross on a hill, presumably Golgotha.
-The city in the background is most likely Jerusalem, either the real or the heavenly Jerusalem.
+The city in the background is most likely Jerusalem, either the real or the Heavenly Jerusalem.
 The makers of the mosaic clearly drew their inspiration from the Book of Revelation, as the animals representing the four Evangelists can be seen in the sky, a man for Matthew, a lion for Mark, a bull for Luke and an eagle for John.
-These apocalyptic elements seem to favour the interpretation of a heavenly Jerusalem, but we cannot be certain and the fact that the epigraph has been chiselled away does not help.
+These apocalyptic elements seem to favour the interpretation of a Heavenly Jerusalem, but we cannot be certain and the fact that the epigraph has been chiselled away does not help.

 A final note of interest: Paul is holding a book in his left hand.
 On the pages one can clearly read the words “liber generationis”.
 These are actually the opening words of the Gospel according to Matthew in the Latin Vulgate: “liber generationis Iesu Christi filii David filii Abraham”, meaning “The book of the generation of Jesus Christ, the son of David, the son of Abraham” (Matthew 1:1).
 Saint Jerome (Hieronymus) may very well have completed his Latin translation of the four Gospels before the death of his patron, pope Damasus, in 384.
 It is possible that the makers of the mosaic used the Vulgate Gospel of Matthew for this text, but we should remember that other Latin versions had been in use for at least a century – the so-called Vetus Latina – and Jerome was anyway ordered to exercise restraint while revising these older texts.
 At the bottom of the book that Paul is holding may be two Greek letters, a capital iota and a capital chi, the first letters of the name Jesus Christ, Ἰησοῦς Χριστός in Greek.
 I might be wrong of course, it could very well be a case of pareidolia.
-I’ll be sure to bring my binoculars next time.
+I will bring my binoculars next time.

 - Capitool Reisgidsen Rome, 2009 Dutch edition, p.
 171;